sit-2021-int214/004-movie-industry/movie_industry/README.md

 ### Contents

-There are 6820 movies in the dataset (220 movies per year, 1986-2016).
-Each movie has the following attributes:
+There are 7668 movies in the dataset.
+Each movie has the following attributes

 - budget: *the budget of a movie.
 Some movies don't have this, so it appears as 0*